-- Develop homework assignments that allow parent participation as well as provide sections for parents to send feedback to the teacher about the assignment. - Conduct and post online monthly math seminars for students and parents to review lessons at school or online. - world problems involving ratios and proportional relationships to Give parents a math packet with instructions for solving real solve with their student every six weeks. - Post new ratio problems and explanations on the school website every week for students and parents and ensure the packet is completed every six weeks.
+- $\widehat{\mathbb{D}}$ Develop homework assignments that allow parent - Conduct and post online monthly math seminars for students and parents to review lessons at school or online. - Give parents a math packet with instructions for solving relationships to solve with their student every six weeks. real world problems involving ratios and proportional - Post new ratio problems and explanations on the school website every week for students and parents and ensure the packet is completed every six weeks. - Visit the school Web site and other recommended Web sites with my student to learn new math and science facts and problems with my student.